 1. Turkey and coriander burgers with guacamole

-The turkey mince burger has a simple method that may consume an approximate of 30 minutes to prepare and cook.
+The turkey mince burger has a simple method that may consume approximately 30 minutes to prepare and cook.
 The turkey mince consists of low-fatty turkey mince topped with tasty avocado that provides plenty of vitamin C. Precisely; the whole burger contains 497kcal, 15g fats, 7g sugars, and 51g carbohydrates.

 - 400g of turkey mince